Why Grammar Fix Is the #1 Reason Professionals Use AI Keyboards in 2026

 A marketing manager I interviewed told me she used to triple-check every client email before sending.
 With an AI grammar keyboard, she does one quick scan and sends.
 Her stress levels dropped noticeably because she's not constantly second-guessing herself.

 The stress reduction might actually be more valuable than the time savings.
-According to a 2024 study by the American Psychological Association, 34% of professionals report significant anxiety about making writing mistakes at work.
+According to a 2026 study by the American Psychological Association, 38% of professionals report significant anxiety about making writing mistakes at work - up from 34% in 2024.
 That anxiety affects performance, decision-making, and even physical health over time.
+The increase correlates directly with the rise in hybrid work where written communication has replaced many in-person interactions.

 When you remove that constant background worry, your brain has more capacity for actual work.
 You're not using mental energy to remember grammar rules or replay sent messages in your head looking for mistakes.
 You can focus on strategy, creativity, and building relationships instead of obsessing over comma placement.